The Big Griz

 Accommodation

 There are many different options for accommodation along the route.
-This includes established rec sites (often free to use and often excellent), municipal campgrounds, cabins, motels, and Airbnb rentals.
-The route file lists numerous options for spending a night, but should not be thought of as being exhaustive of the options.
+This includes established rec sites (often free to use and frequently excellent), municipal campgrounds, cabins, motels, Warmshowers hosts, and Airbnb rentals.
+Hipcamp can also be a good resource for finding a place to pitch your tent.
+The route file lists numerous options for spending a night, but should not be thought of as an exhaustive list of options.
 A future goal is to have more route hosts available to riders.

 Wild Life

-The length of the Big Griz is home to many animals including deer, elk, coyote, fox, black bear and grizzles.
-Because you are in bear country for the entire trip consider bear spray a mandatory piece of gear and make sure it’s easily accessible while you are riding.
-If you are wavering on bringing bear spray be advised that one rider on the route did have to deploy it on an aggressive grizzly, and it worked.
+The length of The Big Griz is home to many animals including deer, elk, coyote, fox, black bear, and grizzles.
+Because you are in bear country for the entire trip, consider bear spray a mandatory piece of gear and make sure it’s easily accessible while you are riding.
+If you are wavering on bringing bear spray, be advised that one rider on the route did have to deploy it on an aggressive grizzly, and it worked!
 Practice safe food storage and #LeaveNoTrace to avoid attracting wildlife.
 As bikes can sneak up on animals, making sporadic loud, human noises can alarm animals of your approaching presence and ward off any unwanted, surprise encounters.
 So get out there and practice your best “Hey bear.”
+This is an excellent resource for understanding how to play safe in bear country: https://wildsafebc.thinkific.com/courses/wildsafebc-Bear-Safety-When-Recreating

 Mobile Coverage